Covered in this article

 MSSQL 1433 compatible with Microsoft SQL Server 2008 R2 and higher

-• Database Name - Provide name of database at the instance that you want to interact with.
+• Database Name: The name of the specific database to interact with.

 Triggers